eruhachi/teamwebsite/README.md

 - decorations (optional)
 - social media icons in the footer, change the link

+### Don't forget to put this folder into your 'C:\xampp\htdocs' folder for windows and the '/var/www/html' folder for linux uwu

 If you need help you can always discord me. (eruhachi#3477)